-- 1. ALT1PPS an external, possibly asynchronous, substitute for 1PPS. - 2.
-DOTMON a monitor signal which allows confirmation of the epoch of the DOT-clock second tick (see following section).
+- 1. ALT1PPS an external (possibly asynchronous) signal which may be selected as a substitute for 1PPS, as indicated in Figure 1.
+An example of ALT1PPS might be the 1pps tick from a station atomic clock. - 2.
+DOTMON a monitor signal from the DIM which allows confirmation of the epoch of the DOT-clock second tick (see Section 7.2).